moratodpg/moratodpg.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I join AiDAPT lab at TU Delft at Postdoctoral Researcher.
+I joined AiDAPT lab at TU Delft as a Postdoctoral Researcher.